 ‘You need a teaspoon of sun cream per limb or body part’

 TRUE: Most people do not apply anywhere near enough sun cream for it to be as effective as the bottle states.
 Approximately a teaspoon per individual limb or body part is a good amount.
-Also, don’t vigorously rub sun cream in, as this will damage the UV filters.
+Also, don’t vigorously rub the cream in, as this will damage the UV filters.